EuropePMC/spring-social-orcid/readme.txt

 </dependency>

 Note that Spring Social ORCID releases on a different schedule than Spring Social.
-Consequently, Spring Social¡¯s version differs from that of Spring Social ORCID.
+Consequently, Spring Social's version differs from that of Spring Social ORCID.

 # Configuring ORCID Connectivity